About Genetic Counselors

 How can I determine what genetic test is most appropriate for my patient?

 There are currently thousands of genetic tests available, and it can be difficult to choose which genetic test is most appropriate for each patient.
-Genetic counselors are equipped with the tools and expertise to choose the most appropriate and tailored genetic test, testing laboratory, and technology for each of your patients’ specific medical concerns.
+Genetic counselors are equipped with the tools and expertise to order the most appropriate and tailored genetic test, testing laboratory, and technology for each of your patients’ specific medical concerns.

 I want to offer genetic testing options to my patients, but I don't have time to discuss or research all of the options available.
 Can a genetic counselor help me?

 Yes.
 One of the focuses of genetic counseling is to provide patients with information on the benefits and potential limitations of genetic testing.
-As part of a genetic counseling consultation, the genetic counselor will discuss genetic testing options with your patients in detail, will facilitate the genetic testing informed consent process, coordinate sample collection, interpret the results, and provide a summary of this information to you and your patients.
+As part of a genetic counseling consultation, the genetic counselor will discuss genetic testing options with your patients in detail, will facilitate the genetic testing informed consent process, coordinate sample collection, order the appropriate test, interpret the results, and provide a summary of this information to you and your patients.

 If I refer a patient, will my patient come back to my practice for care?